<img alt="" src="https://secure.perk0mean.com/171547.png" style="display:none;">

 Multiple imputation

 Using SAS/connect, datasets can be imputed and analysed across multiple sessions at once before being pooled together after all of the sessions have finished executing.
 For example MI can be used to impute a dataset 1,000 times across 10 sessions with 100 datasets being imputed and analysed simultaneously in each session.
 This can result in a vast reduction in the time taken to perform this analysis when compared to 1,000 datasets being processed sequentially.
+Once the imputations are complete, the results from each session can be pooled together for the final analysis.

 Dataset processing

 Clinical trials collecting vasts amount of data on each subject can result in the execution of dataset processing (e.g. sorting, merging and deriving endpoints) taking longer as the size of the SAS dataset to be processed increases.
+When working with these large datasets, processing time can quickly extend, making it difficult to meet tight reporting timelines.

 Analyzing multiple endpoints